scalawithcats/scala-with-cats/src/pages/adt/structural-corecursion.md

 At this point we're done.
 Let's see that `unfold` is useful by declaring some other methods in terms of it.
-We're going to declare `map`, which we've already seen is a structural corecursion, using `unfold`, and also `fill` and `iterate`, which correspond to the methods with the same names on `List` in the Scala standard library.
+We're going to declare `map`, which we've already seen is a structural corecursion, using `unfold`.
+We will also define `fill` and `iterate`, which are methods that construct lists and correspond to the methods with the same names on `List` in the Scala standard library.

 To make this easier to work with I'm going to declare `unfold` as a method on the `MyList` companion object.
 I have made a slight tweak to the definition to make type inference work a bit better.
-In Scala, types inferred for one method parameter cannot be used for other method parameters.
+In Scala, types inferred for one method parameter cannot be used for other method parameters in the same parameter list.
-However, types inferred for one methdo parameter list can be used in subsequenst lists.
+However, types inferred for one method parameter list can be used in subsequenst lists.
 Separating the function parameters from the `seed` parameter means that the value inferred for `A` from `seed` can be used for inference of the function parameters' input parameters.

 I have also declared some **destructor** methods, which are methods that take apart an algebraic data type.